stackforge/fuel-docs/devdocs/develop/nailgun/customization/extensions.rst

 Overview of extensions
 ======================

-Nailgun extensions provide a capability to extend Fuel features.
+Nailgun extensions provide a capability for Fuel Developers to extend Fuel features.
 Extensions were introduced to provide *pythonic way* for adding integrations with external services, extending existing features, or adding new features **without** changing the Nailgun source code.

 A Nailgun extension can execute its method on specific events such as ``on_node_create`` or ``on_cluster_delete`` (more about event handlers